Skip to Content

 Significance of IP65 Rating for BAS-IP Door Entry Panels

 Most BAS-IP entrance panels have an IP65 rating, which provides a high level of protection against both solid particles and water ingress.
-With an IP65 rating, these door entry panels can withstand harsh weather conditions and maintain their functionality in various environments.
+With an IP65 rating, these door entry panels are waterproof and can withstand harsh weather conditions and maintain their functionality in various environments.

 IP65 Solid Particle Protection